webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Ambusher.md

 - Ability/ENABLER
 - Ability/Cost/0
 - Ability/Tier/Mid
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Ambusher
 When you attack a creature that has not yet acted during the first round of combat, your attack is eased.
 Enabler.